codio/knowledge/source/instructors/setupcourses/computedvm.rst

 - Create an assignment and open the working copy in the usual manner.

 - Go to **Tools>Virtual Machine** to open the VM.
+If using **Ubuntu** OS you can use **open ssh** to be able to open the same instance of the main ubuntu vm if you'd prefer to install/set up your VM that way.
+You can have both options active at the same time

 ..
 Note::  It takes some time for the VM to activate and start.

 - Once the VM has started you can setup or install any items you need.
+If using **Ubuntu** OS you can also use **Tools>Virtual Machine>open ssh** to be able to open the same instance of the main ubuntu vm if you'd prefer to install/set up your VM that way.
+You can have both options active at the same time

 - Once you have completed setting up your environment and tested everything select **Tools>Virtual Machine>Publish** from the menu to publish the changes as an updated VM stack assignment providing your own name for the VM Stack.